googlegenomics/gcp-variant-transforms/docs/flattening_table.md

 `t.alternate_bases AS alts WITH OFFSET AS a_index` in the `FROM` clause) to only include records that have at least one alternate base.

+Also note that when using this query, there will be extra rows for the genotype 0 after flattening in the particular case where there's a multi-allelic site (multiple alternate bases).
+This is because this `LEFT JOIN` is effectively doing a `CROSS JOIN` between each genotype and the alternate bases and then filtering by `a_index`, thus while the nonzero genotypes will be filtered due to `a_index + 1`, the genotype of 0 will be allowed for all combinations of an alternate_base and this 0 genotype.

 ## Example query for flattening BigQuery table